- About Us

 - Scholarship Info

 Thousands of low-income Philadelphia parents are desperate to provide their children with high quality, safe, K-8th grade schools.
-This past spring, CSFP had to turn away more than 7,000 children seeking better educational opportunities.
+Demand has increased over the last several years, as we have seen increased school closures and failing schools.
+In spring 2013, CSFP had to turn away more than 8,000 children seeking better educational opportunities.

-Children’s Scholarship Fund Philadelphia is a simple and direct program that works, and works today.
-Our most recent longitudinal study has found that CSFP alumni who leave our program in 8th grade, are graduating high school prepared and on-time, at rates greater than 95% and approximately 90% were enrolled in college this fall.
-This compares to an average on-time, Philadelphia public high school graduation rate of 57%.
-According to the Philadelphia Inquirer, our city’s 1.2 million dropouts from the class of 2000 – including 35,000 from Pennsylvania and 19,000 in New Jersey – will cost the federal government $60 billion in lost tax revenue over the students’ lifetimes.
+CSFP alumni, who leave our program in 8th grade, graduate high school prepared and on-time, at rates greater than 96% and approximately 90% go on to post-secondary school.
+Their peers at Philadelphia public schools, however, have an average on-time graduation rate of 55% (for males it is 49%). the Greater Philadelphia area's 1.2 million dropouts from the class of 2000 will cost the federal government $60 billion in lost tax revenue over the students' lifetimes.

 CSFP’s Competitive Edge: A proven, efficient, and effective program.

-- CSFP provides the scholarship to the family as a whole, for up to three children.
-Most other scholarship and mentoring programs, select only one child in a family.
-CSFP focuses on a poorer population (84% of CSFP youngsters are eligible for free or reduced lunch at school), giving children with fewer resources more opportunities for quality education.
+- CSFP focuses on the low-income population (84% of CSFP youngsters are eligible for free or reduced lunch at school), giving children with fewer resources more opportunities for quality education.